Odizinne/BigPictureTV/README.md

 If you'd prefer to skip the screen configuration, simply select `Clone` in BigPictureTV settings.
 **You're all set!** You can now close the settings window.

+### Actions

+Actions will be performed when entering gamemode and reverted when going back to desktop.

+- Close discord
+Close discord application, reopen minimized
+- Enable performance powerplan
+Revert to balanced in desktop mode

 ## Build

 - Install Python.